tier4/agnocast/docs/shared_memory.md

 ### Detailed usage

-There are three invocations for shared meomry related procedures.
+There are three invocations for shared memory related procedures.

 #### Initialization of a process